luaguides

 print(rawget(t, "missing_key")) -- nil (key not in table, __index ignored)

 A practical use for rawget is checking whether a key truly exists in a table, rather than being provided by a metatable fallback.
 This matters when working with configuration systems, default value tables, or prototype-based inheritance.
+Without rawget, you cannot tell whether a value was stored directly or inherited through the metatable chain.

 local defaults = {width = 800, height = 600, fullscreen = false}